Ph.D. in Visionary Practice and Regenerative Leadership

 - Ph.D. in Visionary Practice and Regenerative Leadership

-This unique transdiscplinary doctoral program is designed to prepare you as a regenerative leader to navigate the complexities of changing the old story of separation, domination, competition and control into the emerging story of cooperation, compassion, connection and capacity to regenerate broken social systems and struggling ecosystems.
-Relationships based on authentic partnership are a key to our future.
-This program responds to the question of -how shall we shape these relationships of mutuality in order for individuals, families and communities to live in good relationship with each other and with the plants, animals, soils, waterways, weather systems, oceans and atmosphere upon which we depend for our lives?
-Responding to these challenges required “change agents” capable of honoring wisdom traditions and creating new knowledge to envision and enact a new paradigm.
+This unique trans-disciplinary doctoral program is designed to prepare you as a regenerative leader to navigate the complexities of changing the old story of separation, domination, competition and control into the emerging story of cooperation, compassion, connection and capacity to regenerate broken social systems and struggling ecosystems.
+Relationships based on authentic partnership are key to our future.
+This program responds to the question of ‘how shall we shape these relationships of mutuality in order for individuals, families and communities to live in good relationship with each other and with the plants, animals, soils, waterways, weather systems, oceans and atmosphere upon which we depend for our lives?’
+Responding to these challenges requires “change agents” capable of honoring wisdom traditions and creating new knowledge to envision and enact a new paradigm.

 It begins with the questions “Do you have a vision?” and “Can your vision make a difference for the world?”

-Listen to a SWC Soundbite about the program here:
+Listen to a brief podcast about the Ph.D. program here:

 The Ph.D. in Visionary Practice and Regenerative Leadership program requires completion of 75 quarter units.
 Students may complete all requirements within three years in 11 ten-week quarters.
 Students may also opt for part-time enrollment and complete within five years (78 quarter units).
 The program is designed as a cohort model in which all students take a common core of courses before they begin to focus on their individual or partnered doctoral projects and dissertation proposals.
 See part-time learning map and full-time learning map.